Making a Successful Website

 Title

 Speaking of the HTML header, the still most important point of all is that your page titles should say what can be found on the page.
 The title should include your site's name as well as a short description of the individual page.
 Call pages "Peter's Star Trek Site - Image Gallery", for instance, never keep them as "Default page", "Page 1", or something like that, since most engines look for the title first.
-Moreover, whenever someone bookmarks pages of your site, they are listed with this very title, and there is nothing more annoying for a visitor than having your site as "Default page" in his bookmark list -- because it needs to be hand-edited to be useful again.
+Moreover, whenever someone bookmarks pages of your site, they are listed with this very title, and there is nothing more annoying for a visitor than having your site as "Default page" in their bookmark list - because it needs to be hand-edited to be useful again.

 URL